House to vote on Senate's version of emergency border bill

-WASHINGTON (AP) — House Speaker Nancy Pelosi is reversing course and will accept a bipartisan $4.6 billion Senate-passed border aid bill, yielding to opposition from the White House, powerful Republicans, and moderates in her own party.
+WASHINGTON (AP) — House Speaker Nancy Pelosi has reversed course and will accept a bipartisan $4.6 billion Senate-passed border aid bill, yielding to opposition from the White House, powerful Republicans, and moderates in her own party.

-Two Democrats exiting an emergency meeting with Pelosi said she is abandoning a plan by House liberals to further strengthen rules for treatment of migrant refugees detained at the southern border.
+Pelosi said she is abandoning a plan by House liberals to further strengthen rules for treatment of migrant refugees detained at the southern border.
 Instead, the House would send the Senate measure — passed by an overwhelming vote on Wednesday — directly to President Donald Trump.

+"In order to get resources to the children fastest, we will reluctantly pass the Senate bill," Pelosi, D-Calif., said in a statement.

-The House vote, likely later on Thursday, would ease a cash crunch at federal agencies that care for migrants that have flocked over the border in huge numbers seeking asylum.
+Thursday's House vote would ease a cash crunch at federal agencies that care for migrants that have flocked over the border in huge numbers seeking asylum.
 Vivid and painful accounts of harsh, even dangerous conditions at badly overcrowded federal facilities that house and care for thousands of migrants added to the pressure to act.

-Pelosi succeeded in passing a Democratic measure on Tuesday by a near party-line vote, but her efforts began to unravel with an 84-8 Senate tally that undercut a House plan to bounce the Senate measure back with add-ons aimed at guaranteeing improved treatment of migrants.
+Pelosi succeeded in passing a Democratic measure on Tuesday by a near party-line vote, but her efforts began to unravel with a decisive 84-8 Senate tally that undercut House efforts to win back add-ons aimed at guaranteeing improved treatment of migrants.

 Vice President Mike Pence and Pelosi had an hour-long conversation on the legislation Thursday as the White House and Republicans kept pounding the message that the only way forward on the long-sought legislation is to pass the Senate bill.

+The legislation contains more than $1 billion to shelter and feed migrants detained by the border patrol and almost $3 billion to care for unaccompanied migrant children who are turned over the Department of Health and Human Services.
+The Senate measure is not as strict in setting conditions on the delivery of funding to care for unaccompanied children and contains funding opposed by House Democrats to finance logistical support provided by the Pentagon and to ease a payroll pinch at Immigration and Customs Enforcement.

 Pelosi was seeking provisions requiring more stringent care requirements for detained migrant families and children than the Senate package and other steps, but immediately had difficulty executing it.
-Moderate Democrats pressed for immediate action on the Senate bill.
+Moderate Democrats pressed for immediate action on the Senate bill, undercutting her efforts.

+The leaders of the House Progressive Caucus, which includes almost half of House Democrats, immediately issued a statement calling the Senate bill — which had the backing of Minority Leader Chuck Schumer, D-N.Y. — "entirely insufficient to protect vulnerable children in our care."

 Thursday's outcome was a victory for Senate Majority Leader Mitch McConnell, who vowed that the GOP-held Senate would kill any "partisan" House changes that the Democratic-controlled House passed, and he appeared to hold a strong hand.
 All sides agreed that Congress wouldn't leave for its Independence Day recess until the measure was passed in some form.